Sustainable agriculture: Barriers

 Environmental barriers prevent the ability to protect and conserve the natural ecosystem.
-Examples of these barriers include the termination of the use of pesticides and the effects of climate change.
+Examples of these barriers include the use of pesticides and the effects of climate change.
 Pesticides are widely used to combat pests that can devastate production and plays a significant role in keeping food prices and production costs low.
 To move toward sustainable agriculture, farmers are encouraged to utilize green pesticides, which cause less harm to both human health and habitats, but would entail a higher production cost.
-Climate change is also a rapidly growing barrier, one that farmers have little control over, which can be seen through place-based barriers.These place-based barriers include factors such as weather conditions, topography, and soil quality which can cause losses in production, resulting in the reluctance to switch from conventional practices.
+Climate change is also a rapidly growing barrier, one that farmers have little control over, which can be seen through place-based barriers.
+These place-based barriers include factors such as weather conditions, topography, and soil quality which can cause losses in production, resulting in the reluctance to switch from conventional practices.
 Many environmental benefits are also not visible or immediately evident.
 Significant changes such as lower rates of soil and nutrient loss, improved soil structure, and higher levels of beneficial microorganisms take time.
 In conventional agriculture, the benefits are easily visible with no weeds, pests, etc..., but the long term costs to the soil and surrounding ecosystems are hidden and "externalized".
 Conventional agricultural practices since the evolution of technology have caused significant damage to the environment through biodiversity loss, disrupted ecosystems, poor water quality, among other harms.

 The economic obstacles to implementing sustainable agricultural practices include low financial return/profitability, lack of financial incentives, and negligible capital investments.
 Financial incentives and circumstances play a large role in whether sustainable practices will be adopted.
 The human and material capital required to shift to sustainable methods of agriculture requires training of the workforce and making investments in new technology and products, which comes at a high cost.
-In addition to this, farmers practicing conventional agriculture can mass produce their crops, and therefore maximize their profitability.
+In addition to this, farmers practicing conventional agriculture can mass-produce their crops, and therefore maximize their profitability.
 This would be difficult to do in sustainable agriculture which encourages low production capacity.